vishnevskiy/battlenet/README.rst

 Making a connection
 ----------------------

-Global connection settings can be setup so that objects can make connections on the fly.
+Global connection settings can be setup so that objects can make connections implicitly.

 ::